brianstokesUT/Hybrid-Jay/README.md

 # Genomic Methods and Data Sources
 We used WGS data from the hybrid individual to determine paternal ancestry based on BLAST methodology.
-We assumed the majority of mitochondrial sequences were passed down by the hybrid's maternal species while autosomal sequences were passed by both maternal and paternal speices.
+We assumed the majority of mitochondrial sequences were passed down by the hybrid's maternal species while autosomal sequences were passed equally by both maternal and paternal speices.

 ## Data Generation